 Which plant-based foods are high in protein?

 While it might not seem like it as first, finding plant-based protein sources in Japan is not too difficult.
-The following list of food items are all high in protein, perfect for a vegan diet, and most are available for purchase right here on HealthTokyo’s shop.
+The following list of food items are all high in protein and perfect for a vegan diet.

 - Tofu – Tofu is such a staple in Japan, even the convenience stores carry it.
 Soy products have a good amount of calcium and iron, which is great if you don’t eat any meat.